acc15/lf/README.md

 ## State file

 State file contains current synchronization state.
-Its a list of files which was synced to remote directory.
+Its a list of files which was synced to right directory.
 Required to correctly detect file addition/removal.

 ## Index file